-In addition, Superintendent of Public Instruction Sherri Ybarra may nominate up to ten additional male and ten female Idaho candidates based on their outstanding scholarship, but who have not been automatically selected.
-Students who have not been notified by the Presidential Scholars program of their eligibility, and who would like to be considered for a nomination by Superintendent Ybarra should:
+In addition, Superintendent Critchfield may nominate up to ten additional male and female Idaho candidates based on their outstanding scholarship, but who have not been automatically selected.
+Students who have not been notified by the Presidential Scholars program of their eligibility, and who would like to be considered for a nomination by Superintendent Critchfield should submit the items below.

-- Submit an essay not to exceed 500 words describing what improvements they would make in some component of the educational system of the United States.
+- An essay not to exceed 500 words describing what improvements they would make in some component of the educational system of the United States.

-- Submit a self-assessment describing their personal characteristics, leadership and service activities in their school and community, their academic achievements and any special challenges or hurdles, if any, that the student has overcome while still achieving high academic success.
+- A self-assessment describing their personal characteristics, leadership and service activities in their school and community, their academic achievements, and any special challenges or hurdles (if any) that the student has overcome while still achieving high academic success.

-- Provide a letter of recommendation from a high school counselor, principal or teacher.
+- A letter of recommendation from a high school counselor, principal, or teacher.